kaunoffi4/strvy/README.md

 Execute `Win-GenProjects.bat` script file, which will then generate a Visual Studio solution file for user's usage.

 If changes are made, or if you want to regenerate project files, rerun the Win-GenProjects.bat script file found in scripts folder.

+At this point if you did previous steps, you should be able to run and see a window, with some rendering and UI.

 # Overview